A tutorial on how to make some on-trend Boho-style jeans pillows.

 What you need to make upcycled boho jeans pillows

 - Old denim jeans

-- Vintage Sari trim – As I’ve already said this readily available to buy on eBay and Amazon.
-You will need a piece of trim about 90cm length for each jeans pillow.
+- Vintage Sari trims – As I’ve already mentioned, this is readily available on eBay and Amazon.
+You will need a piece of trim about 90cm long for each jeans pillow.